avular-robotics/avular-gpio/README.md

 ```

 The following model names are supported:

 - VERTEX_1_3
 - VERTEX_1_4

-The following example will run `/bin/bash` from the container in non-privilleged mode.
+The following example will run `/bin/bash` from the container in non-privileged mode.

 ```shell
 sudo docker container run -it --rm \